|

 Stratosphere

-was to be the tallest free standing structure in the world at a planned
+was to be the tallest free-standing structure in the world at a planned

-1,828 feet (nearly twice it's current height).
+1,828 feet (nearly twice its current height).
 The tower was to be

 topped with a very tall spire, housing antenna equipment, a (yet higher)